 Allowing your landlord access

-Tenants in Northern Ireland are entitled to peaceful enjoyment of their property.
-While you're renting the property it's your home and you have a right to say who can and can't come into it.
+Tenants in Northern Ireland are entitled to peaceful enjoyment of their property, but you do have to allow your landlord into the property to inspect the premises and carry out repairs.
 If your landlord, or someone working on your landlord's behalf, needs access to the property, you should be given at least 24 hours' notice.